 If you missed the Kickstarter the book will be available to buy from Megara Entertainment later in the year.

 Cheap does not mean rubbish.
 All the following programs are 100% legal, and work for me every day producing art and design for books and publications that are professionally printed and end up on the shelves of shops, or sometimes video games, websites and advertising.
-Of course you can go entirely free, with plenty of open source offerings such as Gimp, or the quite good Krita, but I find they all suffer either with having weird interfaces, or stability and speed issues that make them awkward to use professionally.
+You can go entirely free, with plenty of open source offerings such as Gimp, or Krita, but I find they can have weird interfaces, or stability and speed issues that make them awkward to use professionally.

 A persistent myth has arisen that serious illustrators can or should only use Apple Macs, probably arising from their release of the first graphical interface.
 I’ve always bought and used PCs, (well, after having Amigas first) only because at the time I also wanted games that the Mac was somewhat lacking in.
 I’m amazed I had any time to play them!
 I also had a slightly nerdy interest in computers, and to this day still build my own desktops.
 Beyond that going the PC route over the years has saved me a ton of cash over the equivalent Macs, but perhaps with a few more technical problems than the average Apple user suffers.
 I have no beef about either system, as you can produce great work whatever you use, and although I’m not crazy about Windows 10 it does what I need.